konvajs/react-konva/README.md

 export default Canvas;
 ```

-Then you can use it in your page like this:
+Then you can use it in your page.
+Notice it is imported to have `'use client';`.

 ```js
 'use client';